-Items 501 to 511 cover five categories of attendance based largely on the tasks undertaken in a recognised emergency medicine department of a private hospital by the practitioner during the attendance on the patient rather than simply on the time spent with the patient.
-The emergency department must be part of a hospital and this department must be licensed as an "emergency department" by the appropriate State government authority.
+Items 5001 to 5019 cover three categories of attendance to reflect the differing categories of professional involvement required during emergency attendances undertaken in a recognised emergency medicine department of a private hospital, based on the number of differential diagnoses and comorbidities that require consideration rather than simply on the time spent with the patient.
+The emergency department must be part of a private hospital and this department must be licensed as a "recognised emergency department" by the appropriate State or Territory government authority.